 Being that the coronavirus is primarily transmitted between people and through touching infected surfaces, it’s imperative that we properly disinfect our work-space.
-Taking this necessary precaution will help us remain healthy by reducing the risk of catching or spreading the coronavirus at our workplace.
+Taking this necessary precaution will help us stay healthy by reducing the risk of catching or spreading the coronavirus at our workplace.
 See below for a few tips on how to properly disinfect work stations and remain safe during this worldwide pandemic, as described by The Centers for Disease Control and Prevention and Occupational Safety & Health Administration (OSHA).

 Before the start of each shift be sure to disinfect your desk, keyboard, mouse, and phone as these are the things that you touch the most.